lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 id-rsa-kem-spki is introduced as an alias for id-rsa-kem.

-RFC 5990 uses EK as the EncryptedKey, which is the concatenation of C and WK (C || WK).
-The use of EK was necessary to align with the

-KeyTransRecipientInfo structure.
-In this document, C and WK are sent in separate fields of new KEMRecipientInfo structure.
-In particular, C is carried in the kemct field, and WK is carried in the encryptedKey field.
-See {{app-alg}} for details about the computation of C.
+RFC 5990 uses EK as the EncryptedKey, which is the concatenation of the ciphertext C and the wrapped key WK, EK = (C || WK).
+The use of EK was necessary to align with the KeyTransRecipientInfo structure.
+In this document, the ciphertext and the wrapped key are sent in separate fields of the KEMRecipientInfo structure.
+In particular, the ciphertext is carried in the kemct field, and wrapped key is carried in the encryptedKey field.
+See {{app-alg}} for details about the computation of the ciphertext.

-RFC 5990 supports the future definition of additional KEM algorithms that use RSA; this document supports only one, and it is identified by the id-kem-rsa object identifier.

 RFC 5990 includes support for Camellia and Triple-DES block ciphers;
 discussion of these block ciphers is removed from this document, but